shakad72/group-7-gc/README.md

 ## How to Use

+1. Type "mvn package" to compile and build the project.
+The JAR file will be in the target subdirectory.
-1. Type "docker-compose up -d" while in the path with the docker-compose.yml file.
+2. Type "docker-compose up -d".
 This will build and execute the containers, in detached mode, using docker-compose.
-2. Type "docker-compose exec app java -jar app-0.1.0.1-jar-with-dependencies.jar".
-This will execute the Java application and permit the user to provide input and see the output.
+3. Type "docker-compose exec app java -jar app-0.1.0.1-jar-with-dependencies.jar".
+This will execute the Java application (in the app container) and permit the user to provide input and see the output.
-3. Type "docker-compose down" when you are ready to stop and remove the containers.
+4. Type "docker-compose down" when you are ready to stop and remove the containers.

 ## Development Tips